pymupdf/PyMuPDF/docs/document.rst

       *(New in v1.17.7)*

       PDF only: Remove this TOC item.
-This is intended to be a high-speed method primarily meant for *disabling* items, which are pointing to deleted pages.
+This is a high-speed method primarily meant for *disabling* items, which are pointing to deleted pages.
 Physically, the item still exists in the TOC tree, but will show an empty title and no longer point to a destination.
 So the overall TOC structure remains intact.

-      This also implies that you can reassign the item when required.
+      This also implies that you can reassign the item to a destination when required.

-      :arg int idx: the index of the item in list `Document.getTOC`.
+      :arg int idx: the index of the item in list :meth:`Document.get_toc`.

     .. method:: set_toc_item(idx, dest_dict=None, kind=None, pno=None, uri=None, title=None, to=None, filename=None, zoom=0)

       *(New in v1.17.7)*

+      *(Changed in v1.18.6)*

       PDF only: Changes the TOC item identified by its index.
-It is possible to change the title text and the location this item is pointing to -- or to remove the item as such.
+Change the item **title**, **destination**, **appearance** (color, bold, italic) or collapsing sub-items -- or to remove the item altogether.

       Use this method if you need specific changes for selected entries only and want to avoid replacing the complete TOC.
-This is beneficial especially if you are dealing with large table of contents.
+This is beneficial especially when dealing with large table of contents.

-      :arg int idx: the index of the entry in the list created by :meth:`Document.getTOC`.
+      :arg int idx: the index of the entry in the list created by :meth:`Document.get_toc`.
       :arg dict dest_dict: the new destination.
-A dictionary like the last entry of an item in ``doc.getTOC(False)``.
-Using this as a template would also be the natural use of this parameter.
+A dictionary like the last entry of an item in ``doc.get_toc(False)``.
+Using this as a template is recommended.
 When given, **all other parameters are ignored** -- except title.
-      :arg int kind: the link kind, values like ``fitz.LINK_GOTO``, etc. If equal to fitz.LINK_NONE, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.del_toc_item`.
+      :arg int kind: the link kind, see :ref:`linkDest Kinds`.
+If :data:`LINK_NONE`, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.del_toc_item`.
 If None, then only the title is modified and the remaining parameters are ignored.
 All other values will lead to making a new destination dictionary using the subsequent arguments.
       :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.pageCount.
 Required for LINK_GOTO.
       :arg str uri: the URL text.
 Required for LINK_URI.
       :arg str title: the desired new title.
 None if no change.